-CPM is specifically designed to scale at large, in a local deployment as well as an orchestrated cluster.
-CPM can be configured to run on multiple workers when deployed independently.
-If deployed through Docker Compose or over a Kubernetes cluster, CPM can be auto-scaled infinitely to handle incoming requests.
-Helm Chart or the Docker Compose file provided in the CPM codebase enables scaling without any additional setup.
+Scaling is particularly important for those who plan to use the API endpoints for database generation, large-scale descriptor calculation, or automated literature mining since it considerably reduces the overall computation time required.
+Cheminformatics Microservice is specifically designed to scale at large, in a local deployment as well as an orchestrated cluster.
+It can be configured to run on multiple workers when deployed independently.
+If deployed through Docker Compose or over a Kubernetes cluster, the microservice can be auto-scaled infinitely to handle incoming requests.
+Helm Chart or the Docker Compose file provided in the codebase enable scaling without any additional setup.
 Prometheus and Grafana are used to monitor the request count over time.
-These logs and other performance indicators will allow to facilitate the scaling of CPM workers based on user demand in the future.
+These logs and other performance indicators will facilitate the scaling of Cheminformatics Microservice workers based on user demand in the future.

-To determine the scalability of the CPM server, stress testing has been performed using Vegeta [61].
-To determine the maximum throughput the CPM can handle when deployed on a machine with Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz and 16GB of RAM requests in small increments were added using Vegeta and the delivered throughput was measured until a limit was reached (Figure 5).
-This stress test indicated that the CPM reached its maximum capacity when handling approximately 2500 requests per second for echo requests, after which the success rate began to decline.
-When queried with a task converting a SMILES string into a molecular structure with 2D coordinates using RDKit, Figure 5 clearly demonstrates that CPM can effectively handle a wide range of requests, ranging from 50 to 500 per second.
+To determine scalability, stress testing was performed using Vegeta [61].
+To determine the maximum throughput Cheminformatics Microservice can handle when deployed on a machine with Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz and 16GB of RAM, requests in small increments were added using Vegeta and the delivered throughput was measured until a limit was reached (Figure 5).
+This stress test indicated that the service reached its maximum capacity when handling approximately 2500 requests per second for echo requests, after which the success rate began to decline.
+When queried with the task to generate 2D coordinates for a molecular structure given as a SMILES string using RDKit, Figure 5 clearly demonstrates that the microservice can effectively handle a wide range of requests, ranging from 50 to 500 per second.
 With an increase in the input molecule size and number of requests per second, this rate starts to deteriorate.
 A detailed description of the stress test can be found in the supplementary information.